-In addition to learning support for each potential change, chiefs ranked in order the changes they would prefer to see implemented.
+In addition to learning support for each potential change in the October 2021 survey, chiefs ranked in order the changes they would prefer to see implemented.
 The results were weighted and averaged with those items receiving a higher ranking given greater weight.
 Figure 7 indicates the rank order of the items with the highest ranking receiving the greatest support for implementation.

 Figure 7.
-Ranking of Potential Salary Schedule Changes
+Ranking of Potential Salary Schedule Changes (October 2021 Survey)